Has your child been abducted?

 Are you concerned that your child might be abducted?

 Did you and your child travel to Finland from abroad without the other parent or legal guardian’s knowledge?

 Call our helpline: 044 2626662!
 From Monday through Friday the phone is answered by our employees and during the weekend it is answered by the association’s volunteers.

 Help can also be received via chat!
 Individual help is received via the chat at www.apuaeroon.fi or via the chat function on our website.

-In spring 2022 our employee is available on chat usually on
+In the summer 2022 our employee is available on chat

 The following aspects constitute an international child abduction: